What Is Non-Small-Cell Lung Cancer (NSCLC)?

 Fine-needle aspiration biopsy takes cells from an abnormal growth or the fluid in your lungs.

 Your doctor may want to look inside your lungs and chest using a thin, flexible tube with a light and tiny camera.
-He may also take samples of tissue, including from nearby lymph nodes, to check for cancer cells.
-He can do this a few different ways:
+They may also take samples of tissue, including from nearby lymph nodes, to check for cancer cells.
+They can do this a few different ways:

 Thoracoscopy uses a few small cuts along your side to look at the outside of your lung and the tissue around it.

 Mediastinoscopy makes a small cut just above your breastbone, in the space between your lungs.

-Based on what your doctor finds, he'll assign a stage, describing where the cancer is.
+Based on what your doctor finds, they'll assign a stage, describing where the cancer is.
 That will help your medical team figure out the best treatment for you.
 You’ll want to know what each stage means:

 - Occult stage: "Occult" means "hidden."
 Cancer cells are in lung fluid or sputum, but the doctor can't find where the cancer is in your lungs.